 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-Keeping active is not only important for people but for dogs as well.
-Hiking is the perfect way to get active for both you and your dog, getting out for that invigorating fresh air and exercise.
+- Keeping active is important not only for people but dogs as well.
+Day hikes are an excellent way to get active for both you and your dog, getting out for that invigorating fresh air and exercise.

-Hiking with your dogs also offers some added protection on the trails.
+- Hiking with your dog also offers some added protection on the trails.
 Wildlife often shies away from dogs and is more likely to leave you alone when your pet is with you.
 They can also give early warning signs of impending (and unwanted) visitors on the trail.

 Research the Trail